STS-130: February 11 (Flight Day 4: Spacewalk 1 preparation)

 Flight day 4 saw Nick Patrick and Bob Behnken get all the tools they need ready for their spacewalk on flight day 5.
 While Patrick and Behnken were getting the tools ready, commander George Zamka and ISS flight engineer Soichi Noguchi swapped out the Hard Upper Torso (HUT) on Bob Behnken's suit, since the original HUT had developed a problem with a wire harness and was not powering the Wireless Video System (WVS) or the heaters in his gloves and boots.
 Once the swap was complete, Zamka and Noguchi tested the suit successfully.
 The crew also performed a number of transfer related activities during the morning of their work day.
 After a joint meal together, the crew of STS-130 and ISS commander Jeff Williams and flight engineer T.J.
-Creamer conducted a PAO event with T.V. stations in Sacramento, California, Mobile, Alabama and a radio station in St. Louis, Missouri.
+Creamer conducted a PAO event with television stations in Sacramento, California, Mobile, Alabama and a radio station in St. Louis, Missouri.
 Once the PAO event was finished, the joint crews had some off duty time for the rest of the day.
 Before the two crews went to bed they conducted a spacewalk procedures review, then got Nick Patrick and Bob Behnken into the Quest Airlock.
 Behnken and Patrick spent the night there at 10.2 psi instead of at the station's 14.6 psi, breathing pure oxygen for an hour before and after their sleep period in order to prevent decompression sickness.